 The flow of the fluid around the trapped sphere was applied by moving the piezo stage on which the channel was mounted.
-The external force was quantified using the method proposed by Mills et al. [35], where the AFM piezo stage was moved at different constant velocities translating the chamber by steps of 100 $\mu$ m in the X and Y direction.
+The external force was quantified using the method proposed by Mills $et\ al\ [29]$, where the AFM piezo stage was moved at different constant velocities translating the chamber by steps of 100 μ m in the X and Y direction.
 The system was analysed at several values of external force maintaining the step displacement constant and changing the stage velocity; at least 100 events were taken into account in the stiffness calculation in each analysed experimental condition.
-The optical tweezers stiffness was calculated at 15 different trapping laser power levels by analysing the recorded output signals of the QPD particle position detector (Figure 8).
-The results shown in Figure 9 were averaged over few experiments repeated using the same experimental parameters.
+The optical tweezers stiffness was calculated at 15 different trapping laser power levels by analysing the recorded output signals of the QPD particle position detector.
+The results were averaged over few experiments repeated using the same experimental parameters.
+The trap stiffness increases linearly with the trapping laser intensity.
+The optical tweezers calibrations show the stiffness asymmetry caused by the polarization of the laser beam.
+These results are in agreement with theoretical and previous experimental results achieved by Rohrbach [30], where the relationship between the asymmetry coefficient and several experimental parameters (e.g. power and wavelength of laser and particle dimension) was proven.